Connic

 Agent Observability: Track Costs, Tokens & Runs

 You deployed your first AI agent.
 It processed 500 requests yesterday.
 Great news, right?
-Except you have no idea how many tokens it consumed, what it cost you, or why 12% of those requests failed silently.
+Except you don't know how many tokens it consumed, what it cost you, or why 12% of those requests failed silently.
 Welcome to the observability problem.

 Traditional APM tools were built for request-response patterns: latency percentiles, error rates, throughput.
-AI agents are different.
-They make multiple LLM calls per request.
-Token usage varies wildly based on context.
-Costs can spike 10x when users send longer inputs.
+AI agents don't fit that mold.
+They make multiple LLM calls per request, token usage varies wildly based on context, and costs can spike 10x when users send longer inputs.
 You need observability built specifically for agentic workloads.

 What Makes Agent Observability Different